-It is #saferinternetday and we wanted to share some top tips in staying safe online.
+#Saferinternetday is Tuesday 6 February and we wanted to share some top tips in staying safe online.
 Online scams are becoming increasingly more frequent.
 Scammers are becoming more subtle and tactical which results in many people being tricked out even when they are frequent internet users.
+People living at home with dementia may be vulnerable to scams and fraud.
+This is why it is crucial to stay safe online.

 When using the internet you are exposing yourself to a risk of potential online threats which include identity theft, data breaches, viruses, phishing, email scams, online scams and fake websites.
 Here are some top tips in staying safe online: